RenatoSTV/desafio-foodfy/README.md

 ## ✍ License

-Distributed under the {project license} License.
+Distributed under the MIT License.
 See [LICENSE](https://github.com/RenatoSTV/desafio-foodfy/blob/master/LICENSE) for more information.

 ## Issues